The responsibility of this unit is to maintain a safe and orderly environment for citizens and visitors in all areas of Craighead County.

 Few would dispute the fact that deputies assigned to the Patrol Division are the backbone of the Sheriff's Office.
 These are the men and women who are the first to respond to your call for help.
 They are almost always the first to arrive on a scene and give aid and comfort to the injured.
 They often put themselves in harm's way every day they are on the job to stabilize a violent domestic call or when they search a dark building for a dangerous suspect.
 They pull victims out of burning buildings or give the first life-saving breaths of CPR to the child they have just pulled out of a backyard swimming pool.
 They serve and protect the citizens of Craighead County and they do it with little recognition or fanfare.
 They take it all in and see what they do as simply part of their jobs.

 The Patrol Division is responsible for responding to all types of emergency and non-emergency calls for service.
-They advocate preventative patrol and strives to maintain high visibility as a way to deter crime.
+They advocate preventative patrol and strive to maintain high visibility as a way to deter crime.

 The Craighead County Sheriff's Office wants everyone to enjoy the roads in Craighead County, and that includes bicyclists.
 Keep in mind when encountering bicyclists on the county roads to keep a 3 foot bubble of safety between your car and a bike at all times.
 If your cycling group would like to have an extra patrol for a pre-planned route, email the information to the address below and, if man-power allows, a Deputy will perform an extra patrol for that area.